andrewtran1991/Faithfulness-Medical-LLM/docs/pilot_results_memo.md

 ## Questions I have

 1. **Framing of the negative result.** Is 16.7% on MedXpertQA a *publishable finding about the limits of o1-style medical training*, or do we treat it as a setup problem (wrong prompt template, wrong decoding params) to debug first?
-My read: it's a real finding, but we should confirm by running the same protocol on m1 and (if possible) o1 to see whether the underperformance is HuatuoGPT-specific.

 ## Next steps (locked in)